What are family meetings?

 - Primary caregiver support needs

-- Prepare for difficult people.
-If you think some of the attendees might bring personal baggage to the meeting, talk to them in advance.
-If you have an outsider leading the meeting, give them a heads up.
+9. Prepare for “difficult” people.
+If you think some of the attendees might bring personal issues to the meeting, talk to them in advance.
+Define the limit that this meeting has a preset agenda and certain topics are off limits.
+If you have an outside moderator leading the meeting, give them a heads up.

-- Prepare for disagreements.
+10. Prepare for disagreements.
 The family may not agree on some things.
-If you can’t reach an agreement, decide to try it one way for a month, and set a time to talk again about how things are working.
+If you can’t reach an agreement, that is okay.
+Decide to try it one way for a month and set a time to talk again about how things are working.
+Keep an open mind, compromise, and be flexible.

-- Have someone take notes.
+11. Have someone take notes or make a recording of the meeting.
 The note-taker should write down decisions and assignments.
 Give everyone a copy of the notes after the meeting.

-- Make sure to assign people tasks they can do well.
-For example, ask the cheerful, scattered cousin to sit with the patient rather than review bills.
+12. Make sure to assign people tasks they can do well.
+For example, ask your accountant to review bills and expenses.